 What is the Impact on Technology?

 One of the most common and frustrating aspects of working from home is the wide range of technical problems that can arise.
-Meetings and video chats require decent audio and visual features and can often be problematic if there is low quality connection.
-Relying on a stable internet connection for multiple hours a day can be a challenge and a frustration if it becomes unstable.
+Meetings and video chats require decent audio and visual features and can often be problematic if there is a low-quality connection.
+Relying on a stable internet connection for multiple hours a day can be a challenge and frustration if it becomes unstable.
 If something goes wrong with a device or there is a support issue at home, IT isn’t just a few doors away.
 The British Infrastructure Group revealed that in the UK, 5.7 million broadband customers had internet connections that do not reach Ofcom’s acceptable minimum speed of 10Mbit/s .
 This challenge created a niche for remote desktop support services, to assist employees from a distance and troubleshoot technical issues.
-Many services allow of the IT professional to take control of user’s desktops and perform root-cause analysis, break-fix solutions and regular maintenance.
-The implementation of these services have allowed for some companies to go fully remote, being that company does not have a physical workplace and all employees from home.
+Many services allow the IT professional to take control of the user’s desktops and perform root-cause analysis, break-fix solutions, and regular maintenance.
+The implementation of these services has allowed some companies to go fully remote, is that the company does not have a physical workplace and all employees from home.

 The Impact on the IT Professional